 All buses disembark passengers at the Departures Level (inbound trips to airport) and depart from the Arrivals Level (outbound trips from airport).

 Tickets are sold at the info/ticket-kiosk (located outside the Arrivals between Exits 4 and 5), or onboard (ask the bus driver) at no extra cost.
 The Airport Express Bus ticket (Regular 5.5 € / Reduced 2.7€) is valid for a single one-way journey to or from the Airport.

 Lines 2 and 3 operate daily from 05:30 – 00:00

 While inside the train, announcements are made before every stop.
 Metro tickets are sold at the stations’ cashiers and by automatic tellers.
 Remember to validate your ticket before you move on to the platform.

-Taxis are yellow with a red-letter taxi-sign on top.
-Have in mind that taxis in Athens can be stopped on their way with a hand signal (just like buses) and they often take more than one passenger at a time embarking and disembarking at different points.
-For exclusive use of a taxi you are advised to call a “radio taxi”.
+Keep in mind that taxis in Athens can be stopped on their way with a hand signal (just like buses) and they often take more than one passenger at a time embarking and disembarking at different points.
+For exclusive use of a taxi, you are advised to call a “radio taxi” or download the application called “Free Now”.
 In any case you can request a taxi from your hotel’s concierge.